 Earning an Ed.D. in reading and literacy can help teachers, educational leaders, and curriculum experts advance in their careers.
 The Bureau of Labor Statistics (BLS) projects that employment for instructional coordinators will increase 11% between 2016 and 2026, much faster than the national average for all occupations.
 The BLS also projects that positions for training and development specialists will see similar growth within the same period.
 These positions are often highly paid: School principals, for example, earn a median annual salary of $92,510.

-- Online Doctorate in Reading & Literacy Careers
+Online Doctorate in Reading and Literacy Degree Program Ranking Guidelines

-What Are the Best Online Doctorate in Reading and Literacy Programs?
+The Best Online Doctorate in Reading and Literacy Programs

 Appalachian State University